 Are DevOps Engineers still in Demand?

 I am a hiring manager running a DevOps team.
-I have been hiring, training, and converting people from either IT operations teams or software development teams for nearly a decade now.
+I have been hiring, training, and converting people from either IT operations teams or software development teams for nearly a decade.
 I can confidently say that DevOps engineering roles are hard to fill, they are also very in demand and you need to move quickly when hiring.

-You can also look at job boards to get a good understanding of the demand for DevOps engineering talent with the searches linked below.
+You can look at job boards to get a good understanding of the demand for DevOps engineering talent with the searches linked below.

 Useful Resources: